 “I personally have just recently gone to a friend and family meet set up by the charity Mind.
 It was amazing, and has really helped me to support my other half”.

 There are also many specialist organisations out there that can help.

 Healthy relationships are partnerships – in the truest sense of the word.
 When one person in the partnership is struggling, the other is there to unquestionably offer support.

 “When you’re in a relationship, your depression is not just your problem, it’s both of yours.
 It’s amazing when you think about it – you’ve got someone to support you!”

 We should also note that in some relationships, both partners struggle with poor mental health.
-If that’s the case for you, and you both go through a bad patch simultaneously, it is extra important that you get outside support.
-That way you are better equipped to be there for each other.
+If we both go through a bad patch simultaneously, it is extra important that we get outside support.
+That way we are better equipped to be there for each other.

 Sadly, not all relationships are partnerships.
-If you struggle with depression, and your partner is unwilling to try and understand how things are for you or offer support, you need to question whether this is a healthy relationship for you to be in.
+If we struggle with depression, and our partner is unwilling to try and understand how things are for us or offer support, we need to question whether this is a healthy relationship for us to be in.

 “He doesn’t understand what it is like.
 He calls it a made up illness.
 Says you just have to get on with it, don’t be silly there is nothing wrong with you”.